dgoodwin/syncsets/README.md

   1. Amazon RDS: Choose free tier and public access.

 Note your password and ensure you've created a database called `syncsets`:

+Establish a local port forward if running on OpenShift.

 ```bash
 $ export PGPASSWORD=MYPASS